The autofocus system of a camera is currently one of the most critical and valued functions.

 The autofocus system works as follows:

-- The camera incorporates a detector that normally analyzes a small part of the image (the area of the scene that you want to focus on)
+- The camera incorporates a detector that analyzes typically a small part of the image (the area of the scene that you want to focus on)

 - If the system determines that the image is blurred, it sends the order to move the focus lens slightly.
 And re-evaluate.

-- There comes a time when the system determines that it has achieved the maximum contrast, the maximum focus, for the area we want to focus on.
+There comes a time when the system determines that it has achieved the maximum contrast, the full focus, for the area we want to focus on.

 What is the ideal focus system like?

-- Get the focus really fast , the faster the better, ideally instantaneous
+- Get the focus fast, the faster, the better, ideally instantaneous.

 - Get a precise focus on the point of the scene we want to focus on

-Such an ideal system does not exist, although focusing systems are becoming faster, more precise and more versatile.
+Such an ideal system does not exist, although focusing systems are becoming faster, more precise, and versatile.

-It should also be noted that the focusing speed depends on the entire system as a whole: detector precision, algorithm for adjusting the position of the lenses (how and how much the lens has to move), speed and precision of the focusing motor. …
+You should also note that the focusing speed depends on the entire system as a whole: detector precision, an algorithm for adjusting the lenses’ position (how and how much the lens has to move), speed, and accuracy of the focusing motor.

-And it also depends on external conditions: amount of light in the scene, texture of the object we focus on …
+And it also depends on external conditions: the amount of light in the scene, the texture of the object we focus on.

 We are going to see what are the techniques that are currently used in focusing systems, with their pros and cons.